jeroenbouwman/CASCADe/README.md

 ```

-The initialization files for this example are `cascade_WASP103b_object.ini`, which contains the system parameters and
+The initialization files for example 2 can be found in the
+`Generic/Gemini/GMOS/WASP-103b_example/` sub-directory of the directory specified
+by the `CASCADE_INITIALIZATION_FILE_PATH` environment variable.
+Similar to
+the other examples, the `cascade_WASP103b_object.ini` initialization file contains
-`cascade_WASP103b_calibrate_planet_spectrum.ini`, which contains all other necessary parameters.
+all parameters defining the system, and the `cascade_WASP103b_calibrate_planet_spectrum.ini` file contains all other
+parameters needed by the <span style="color:#1F618D">CASCADe </span> pipeline.

-The WASP-103 b transit spectrum and diagnostic plots are stored in the `WASP103b_transit_from_generic_instrument`
+The WASP-103 b transit spectrum and diagnostic plots are stored in the
+`Generic/Gemini/GMOS/WASP103b_transit_from_generic_instrument/`
-sub-directory in the `CASCADE_SAVE_PATH` directory.
+sub-directory of the directory specified by the `CASCADE_SAVE_PATH` environment
+variable.

 ## Documentation